Benjamintdk/CE4013-Project/README.md

 - **requestHistory**: Tracks processed request IDs to support "at-most-once" semantics.
 - **socket**: A DatagramSocket instance for sending and receiving UDP packets.
 - **serverAddress** and **serverPort**: Server's IP address and port number for establishing communication.
-- **invocationSemantic**: Determines the invocation semantic ("at-least-once" or "at-most-once") for handling requests.

 ## Key Methods